PascalCorpsman/ConfigTD/Readme.md

 7. Select the difficulty you want to play the map. ![](in_game.png)
 8. Hit "P" to pause the game and take a look what the map offers you and how to play.
 The "G1" map is a defeating map, so you do not need to maze here, place all the buildings you buy onto the blue area and enjoy the game.
 Can you defeat all 12 waves in hard mode ?

+## Why is there no sound ?

+Actual the game is (at least at the moment) not designed to use sounds.
+This is due to the following reasons:
+- adds lots of complexity
+- disturbes when played with thousands of units on the map

+It could be possible that in future these arguments change and sound support will be added.

 ## What needs to be done to compile the game

 To be able to compile the code you need the [Lazarus-IDE](https://www.lazarus-ide.org)